2025 School on Analytical Connectionism

 Course fees

-Financial assistance via bursary may be available for successful applicants who find it difficult to take up a place for financial reasons.
+Financial assistance via travel grant may be available for successful applicants who find it difficult to take up a place for financial reasons.
 Applicants are asked to indicate in their application if they would like to be considered for financial aid.
 The amount of financial aid available will depend on the course funding from grants and sponsors.

 Lecturers